cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 - **Optional Papers to Read:**
 	- W. Mazurczyk, L. Caviglione: [Steganography in Modern Smartphones and Mitigation Techniques](https://ieeexplore.ieee.org/abstract/document/6884798), IEEE Communications Surveys & Tutorials, Vol. 17(1), 2014.
 	- J.-F. Lalande, S. Wendzel: [Hiding privacy leaks in Android applications using low-attention raising covert channels](https://ieeexplore.ieee.org/abstract/document/6657308/), Proc.
 8th ARES, Regensburg, DE, IEEE, 2013.
-	- C. Kraetzer, J. Dittmann: [Steganography by synthesis: Can commonplace image manipulations like face morphing create plausible steganographic channels?](https://dl.acm.org/doi/10.1145/3230833.3233263), in Proc.
+	- C. Krätzer, J. Dittmann: [Steganography by synthesis: Can commonplace image manipulations like face morphing create plausible steganographic channels?](https://dl.acm.org/doi/10.1145/3230833.3233263), in Proc.
 13th International Conference on Availability, Reliability and Security (ARES 2018), ACM, 2018.

 - **Exercise:**
 	- Low-attention raising covert channels (such as described in the paper by Lalande and Wendzel above) are usually linked to a small bitrate.
 Explain why such channels can be considered valuable especially in network environments.
 	- Given the rising trend of censorship circumvention, why do you think is Information Hiding not applied by a large number of people?
 (And who does actually apply it?)
-	- The above-mentioned paper by Kraetzer et al. proposes a "modern (post 2010) steganographic communication setup".
+	- The above-mentioned paper by Krätzer et al. proposes a "modern (post 2010) steganographic communication setup".
 Why did the authors introduce this model?
 How does it differ from the classical *prisoner's problem* that was covered in Chapter 1?

 ___